meolar/supertux-wiki/Story.md

 Tux is concerned by the yeti's sudden retreat but decides to continue his journey as he has spotted the castle, in the same direction the yeti went.

-### Interlude: Empty Throne Room
+### Interlude: Nobody Home

 (Plays at the end of the level "Castle Of Nolok")

 Tux reaches an empty throne room with nothing but a letter hanging on a pillar.
-A letter by Penny that mentions Nolok having tricked Tux and taking off with her to a far forest.
-Tux hears the yeti who runs towards a door nearby.
+Another letter from Nolok that mentions him tricking Tux and taking off with Penny to a far-away forest.
+Suddenly Tux hears a yeti who runs towards a door nearby.
 He opens the door and finds himself on a balcony outside the castle walls and jumps.
 The yeti chases him down to a small ravine, leaving Tux no other choice than to fight the yeti.

 ![](images/Interlude01.jpg)

-### Outro: Hint to Progress
+### Outro: Off to the Glacier Isles

 (Plays after beating the Yeti)